-Should you be diagnosed with oesophageal cancer, it is very important that you undergo oesophageal cancer treatment to remove the affected area of your oesophagus to prevent the cancer from progressing to later stages and spreading to other parts of your body.
+Should you be diagnosed with oesophageal cancer, it is very important that you undergo oesophageal cancer treatment at your specialist centre in Singapore to remove the affected area of your oesophagus to prevent the cancer from progressing to later stages and spreading to other parts of your body.
 If oesophageal cancer is only diagnosed at a later stage, a cure may not be possible.
 Surgery, when combined with chemotherapy and radiotherapy, can help keep the cancer under control and relieve symptoms you may have.
-Surgery also prevents the tumour from recurring or spreading.
+Surgery also prevents a tumour from recurring or spreading.

 If you need oesophageal cancer surgery in Singapore, G & L Surgical can provide treatment options.